Dark Sun: Reception

 A reviewer for the British magazine Arcane commented: "There's plenty of atmosphere in Dark Sun and, despite the seeming uniformity of the geography, a great deal of imagination has gone into detailing its various regions".
 The reviewer also observed: "Life on Athas is particularly tough and short.
 Never mind the monsters; failing to take enough water on a desert crossing can be fatal".
 The reviewer concluded that "if blood in the sand is the bag you're into, you'll find plenty to enjoy under the Dark Sun".
 Writing in Dragon magazine, Rick Swan gave the initial release 4.5 stars out of five.
 He warned that it would take "a skilled DM to handle the subtleties of the setting, not to mention the psionics rules and the fine points of the new races and character classes, but it is worth the effort.
 The Dark Sun setting is that good".

 The original Dark Sun product line was one of TSR's most popular releases in the 1990s with an enduring fan following.
 In the 1990s, fans formed multiple mailing lists, fan sites, and discussion boards concerning the setting.
 These fan sites grew to such a size and scale during the 1990s that TSR filed legal paper work against them for infringing on their copyright.
 TSR eventually relented after fan outcry and established a formal fan site dedicated to Dark Sun fan creations.

 Reviewers of the fourth edition release of the setting were largely favorable.
 Christopher W. Richeson of RPG.net gave the setting an excellent rating, saying that update did an "excellent job of incorporating 4E's mythology without losing the harsh feel of the original setting".
 EN World gave the setting a B+ rating saying that the source book was readable, and introduced innovative new mechanics to the game.
-The reviewer was critical of the source book, feeling it to be "incomplete" in both content and art work in comparison to the Forgotten Realms source books released two years prior.
+The reviewer was critical of the source book, feeling it to be "incomplete" in both content and artwork in comparison to the Forgotten Realms source books released two years prior.